A growth mindset is a belief that with effort and dedication, you can alter your life and who you are as a person.

 — Robert Tew

 Keep striving for what you want in life, even when it’s not going so well.
 Refuse to quit until you reach your goal.
 So, don’t let anything get in your way, not even yourself.
-If you fail repeatedly, keep getting back up and persisting till you win because you can only fail if you quit.
+If you fail repeatedly, keep getting back up and persist till you win because you can only fail if you quit.

 10. Be aware of your mindset